dobin/avred/doc/source-overview.md

 class Outcome:
   - fileInfo: Some additional information of the file which has been scanned
   - matches: List of `Matches`
-  - verifications: List of `Verification`
+  - verification: List of `Verifications` and supplemental conclusion
   - matchesIt: List of matches as `Interval`, basically copy of the `.matches`.
 Duplicate of `matches`, and not really used
 ```

 ## Definition